Band Box Discography A through K Artists

 The Alpine Polkadots

 I know next to nothing about this Polka band.
 They were most likely Denver based.
 I came across this Band Box LP on a mere chance.
 I decided to head up one later summer day to Idaho Springs to look through a couple of shops on the main drag.
 There were a couple of antique stores and a rather large thrift store.
 No luck at either place.
 While walking down the main drag I came upon a very small pawn shop.
 I entered immediately thinking that this was a mistake.
 But at the far end of the room was a box of long plays.
 I began sorting through them and came upon a CLW label – another polka band.
 I realized they were all polka recordings.
 For some reason when I came across the LP below – I decided to pull it clear of it’s cover.
 There were absolutely no label markings on the cover and the back cover was completely blank.
 Glad I did.
-There before me was Band Box LP 1017 – an LP that I don’t believe had been identified up to that time.
+There before me was previously not known to me!

 Band Box LP 1017 – “A Tribute To Paul Weingardt”